 It's not recompiled at launch time into another code that has not been optimized the way we want, like Java and .Net do.
 You run the code we, developers, have optimized, not a final code over which we have no control on, produced by a third party actor.
 We want to have our hands on our code.

 All this benefits you directly.

 That's misleading.
 First, RCP Eclipse embedded apps are not efficient, they're memory and CPU hogs.
-Why would you wrap an app into a heavy slow envelope instead of having the real thing optimized down to the processor that is light and swift?
+Why would you wrap an app into an heavy slow envelope instead of having the real thing optimized down to the processor that is lean and swift?

 Java and .Net are resource hogs and are not designed for efficiency.